-It has become apparent over the previous few days that the global COVID-19 (‘Coronavirus’) pandemic will have serious consequences for the 2020 event calendar.
-Many major events have now been canceled or postponed, and smaller events are currently deciding how to respond to this rapidly changing situation as new rules, regulations, and recommendations have been released by national and state governments as well as sports governing bodies.
+COVID-19 continues to negatively affect the endurance event calendar.
+Many small and major events have been cancelled or postponed, as rapidly changing rules, regulations, and recommendations are released by national and state governments as well as sports governing bodies.

 Whilst these are unprecedented times for all of us, we want you all to know that your wellbeing is our number one priority.
 The endurance sport community is founded on a shared belief of mutual support in the face of adversity.
 We are confident that if we work together we will come out of it stronger and more resilient than we entered.

 All of us at Let’s Do This know just how frustrating this is for participants – to have an event canceled once you’ve bought the entry and put in all the hard work of physically and mentally preparing yourself for the challenge can be hugely disappointing.
 As disappointing as it is, however, during this time please do spare a thought for your event organizer, as this outbreak puts many of their livelihoods at risk.